INDIA – Kerala, Karnataka, Goa, Maharashta, Mumbai

 Related image

-The main reason for coming to Aurangabad are the two sets of rock-cut temples nearby, both Unesco World Heritage sites.
+The main reason for coming to Aurangabad is the two sets of rock-cut temples nearby, both Unesco World Heritage sites.
 Ellora Caves are the epitome of ancient Indian rock-cut architecture, having been chipped out laboriously over 5 centuries.

 Related image